-Bioretention swales are similar to rain gardens, except that they are typically linear (e.g., narrower and longer than a rain garden, see Standard Detail NDP-3) and the bottom may be sloped.
+Bioretention swales are similar to rain gardens, except that they are typically linear (e.g., narrower and longer than a rain garden, see Standard Detail NDP-3), and the bottom may be sloped.
 Bioretention swales can be designed with or without underdrains.

 - i.
 Applicability - Residential, commercial, and mixed-use sites such as lawns that receive roof runoff, planter islands in parking lots, and along the sides of roads - Well-suited to retrofit applications - Can complement existing landscaping - For sites with lower infiltration rates, underdrain systems can be installed to accommodate water that exceeds the infiltration capacity of the surrounding soil. - ii.
 Limitations - Seasonal high groundwater must be more than 1 foot below the bottom of the rain garden.
 (Where the depth to groundwater is less than 3 feet below the bottom of the facility, the contributing impervious drainage area must be no greater than 5000 square feet.)
 Refer to Chapter D4 for methods to evaluate groundwater level. - Critical Area restrictions may apply. - Rain gardens and bioretention swales shall meet setback requirements per Chapter D4-07. - Rain gardens must have relatively flat bottom slopes. - Bioretention swales must have bottom slopes less than eight (8) percent.
-Check dams or weirs must be installed for slopes greater than two (2) percent.
+Check dams or weirs must be installed for slopes greater than two (2) percent. - In some situations for bioretention swales, the engineer may specify liners or soil barriers to avoid excessive hydrologic loading to adjacent structures (such as basements, crawl spaces, utilities or steep slopes). - iii.

-iii.
 Design Requirements